Brooke Harrington

-Elisabeth Brooke Harrington, born 1968, is an American academic and author, and professor of economic sociology at Dartmouth College.
+Elisabeth Brooke Harrington (born 1968) is an American academic, scholar, author, and professor of economic sociology at Dartmouth College.

 Early life

 In 1990, Harrington earned a bachelor's degree in English literature from Stanford University.
-In 1996, Harrington earned a master's degree in sociology, from Harvard University.
-In 1999, Harrington earned a PhD degree in sociology, from Harvard University.
+In 1996, Harrington earned a master's degree in sociology from Harvard University, followed by a PhD degree in sociology there in 1999.

 Career

-From 1999 to 2007, Harrington was Assistant Professor of Sociology and Public Policy at Brown University.
+From 1999 to 2007, Harrington was assistant professor of Sociology and Public Policy at Brown University.
 From 2006 to 2009, she was a research fellow at the Max Planck Institute for the Study of Societies in Cologne.
-She was a professor of economic sociology at the Copenhagen Business School, 2010–2018.
+She was a professor of economic sociology at the Copenhagen Business School from 2010 to 2018.

 In 2017, she faced legal difficulties with the authorities in Denmark about a visa dispute, even though she had been invited to speak as a guest lecturer to the Danish Parliament; the dispute ended eight months later when Denmark changed its laws.

-She is an advocate against xenophobia and for the benefits of immigration.
-In January 2019, she became a Professor of Sociology at Dartmouth College in Hanover, New Hampshire.
+She is an advocate against xenophobia.

+In January 2019, she became a professor of sociology at Dartmouth College in Hanover, New Hampshire.